Local chemotactic response of $Escherichia$ $coli$ in fluid and near surfaces: Results

 \subsection{Transient and local measurements improve measurement of chemotactic susceptibility}

-The proposed method, as demonstrated in the previous section, offers an efficient approach to measuring the chemotactic velocity at any point during the experiment.
-By locally assessing the net velocity and calculating the diffusive velocity based on the bacterial concentration profile, we can determine the chemotactic velocity and, consequently, the chemotactic susceptibility at any given time.
-This method contrasts with the stationary approach, which only allows for the determination of a single chemotactic velocity from one experiment.
-We will first focus on the temporal aspect and its dependence on the variable $y$, while the impact of the height $z$ will be addressed in the following section.
+In this section, we will demonstrate that the chemotactic velocity and, consequently, the chemotactic susceptibility can be measured in each stripe and at each time $T$.
+We will demonstrate how this refined methodology enables more accurate quantification of the chemotactic response, leading to better statistical analysis and greater reliability of the findings.
+First, we will emphasise a key advantage of our method: measurements can be made from the very first recorded time-lapse, eliminating the need to wait for a stable bacterial concentration profile to develop.

-We will first highlight one advantage of our method, which allows us to achieve results faster than the stationary method.
-The first films of 7 experiments recorded midway between the surfaces, i.e., the films recorded in the early stage of the transient state ($T \leq \qty{3}{\minute}$), are analysed with the method described in Sec.~\ref{sec:analyse}.
+To demonstrate this advantage, the first time-lapse images of each experiment recorded halfway between the surfaces ($z = h/2$) were analysed with the method described in Sec.~\ref{sec:analyse}.
 In the early stage of the transient state, the bacterial concentration in the channel remains roughly uniform across the channel width (see Fig.~\ref{fig:tracks}h).
-The diffusive velocity accounts for less than \qty{1}{\percent} of the swimming velocity, leading to $v_c \approx v$.
-Since the chemical gradient across the channel is constant and controlled, the chemotactic susceptibility $\chi$ can be determined from Eq.~\eqref{chi(c)}.
-The latter is then plotted as a function of the average chemical concentration in the channel $\bar{c}$, see blue circles in Fig.~\ref{fig:chi(c)_transient}.
-The data points obtained from the analysis of the stationary profile are shown as red squares.
+The diffusive velocity accounts for less than \qty{1}{\percent} of the swimming velocity, leading to $\tilde{v}_c \approx \tilde{v}$ and $\chi(T)\approx \tilde{v}/\nabla c$.
+The values of $\chi(T \leq \qty{3}{\minute})$ are plotted as a function of the average chemical concentration in the channel $\bar{c}$, see blue circles in Fig.~\ref{fig:chi(c)_transient}.
+The data points from the stationary profile analysis are shown as red squares.
 For both methods, we obtain a clear $1/\bar{c}$ evolution of the chemotactic susceptibility $\chi(\bar{c})$, characteristic of a log-sensing response, over more than three decades.
-Data collected at all times $T$ can be systematically aggregated to enhance measurement precision.
-This methodological refinement facilitates a more accurate quantification of the chemotactic response, allowing for improved statistical analysis and greater reliability of the results.